 Why female voices?

-Serenata’s repertoire includes a wide variety of pieces and genres drawn from the 12th century up to the present day; as a chamber choir of 20 voices Serenata are available to perform concerts in larger venues as well as more intimate gatherings.
-Current engagements included Kings College, Cambridge in December 2018, Downham Market in April 2019, Swaffham Prior in June 2019, St John’s College, Cambridge in December 2019 and Snettisham, Norfolk in 2020.
-We also hope to appear at the 2019 Holt Fringe Festival.
+Our repertoire includes a wide variety of pieces and genres drawn from the 12th century up to the present day; as a chamber choir of 20 voices Serenata are available to perform concerts in larger venues as well as more intimate gatherings.
+Engagements have included several Cambridge Colleges, Holt Festival Fringe, Burnham Thorpe, Downham Market and Swaffham Prior.we will be performing again in Cambridge at Christmas in 2021, with other concerts before then.
+Do come and hear us!

 Serenata is dedicated to presenting the rich heritage of women’s vocal music in an uncompromising but approachable fashion.
-Each piece is performed with authenticity but tenderness, exploiting the integrity of each composition through the delicately layering and blending of the individual parts.
+With musical direction by Dr Kate Wishart and sensitive accompaniment by Gail Ford (gailford.co.uk), the choir perform each piece with authenticity but tenderness, exploiting the integrity of each composition through the delicately layering and blending of the individual parts.
 Serenata’s members between them are highly experienced, incorporating professional and amateur musicians who have been singing together for more than five years.
 But Serenata is more than a choir – it is a collective based on longstanding and enduring friendships ensuring emotional depth and connection in everything the choir does…..